A Day of Welcome

 Region(s): All of UK

-A Day of Welcome is an event designed specifically for schools as part of Refugee Week.
-It provides an opportunity for schools to engage with issues relating to refugee migration and to promote a culture of welcome and understanding.
-A Day of Welcome 2023 will take place on Friday 16th June.
+A Day of Welcome is an annual event that takes place on the Friday before Refugee Week.
+It provides an opportunity for primary and secondary schools to engage with issues relating to refugee migration and to promote a culture of welcome and understanding.
+A Day of Welcome 2025 will take place on Friday 13th June.

-Schools interested in running A Day of Welcome can register to access a range of supporting resources:
+Schools interested in running A Day of Welcome can register to access a range of supporting resources, including:

 Further resources: